 According to the IAPP, over 500,000 companies must comply with CCPA, 400,000 of which are situated in states other than California.
 A study indicates that 75 percent of all California businesses and international firms gathering data on California citizens must comply with the CCPA too.

 The GDPR became law in May 2018.
-Till date, GDPR violations have cost businesses millions of euros in fines, including whopping £99 million and €50 million judgements against Marriott and Google respectively in 2019.
+To date, GDPR violations have cost businesses millions of euros in fines, including whopping £99 million and €50 million judgments against Marriott and Google respectively in 2019.
 While CCPA requirements are comparatively relaxed, some aspects go further than the GDPR.
 Consumers, for example, can file lawsuits against organizations thanks to the broader definition of private data under the CCPA.

 Your business must process personal information to capture the target audience through complex digital marketing efforts.
 Closely monitor these activities for disclosure, consent, and transparency.
 Digital marketing is impossible without personal data.
 If your company wants to work with a third-party marketer for a data sale, consumers can opt out of the sale of their data under CCPA law.
 Businesses should therefore identify a sale and apply suitable marketing practices.